Ph.D., M.A. Harvard University

 B.A.
 University of Chicago

 I studied at the University of Chicago, the Philipps-Universität Marburg, the Freie Universität Berlin, and Harvard University, working there primarily in German studies, but also in comparative literature and history.
-I have written and spoken on war fiction, Ernst Jünger, Kafka, reception studies, interdisciplinarity and cultural studies, Modernism and narrative, the Holocaust, Walter Gropius and the Bauhaus, and W.G.
-Sebald.
+I have written and spoken on war fiction, Ernst Jünger, Kafka, reception studies, interdisciplinarity and cultural studies, Modernism and narrative, the Holocaust, Walter Gropius and the Bauhaus, W.G.
+Sebald, and, most recently, Stefan Zweig.

 My teaching and research interests include German studies broadly; modernism and narrative theory; the Holocaust and its representation; literary translation; second-language and writing pedagogy; Susan Sontag; Günter Grass; Christa Wolf; postwar German film; German politics and culture; and questions of identity, loss, and memory in the central European context.
 I teach regularly in Davidson's Humanities courses from Homer to postcolonialism.
 I enjoy working with students in independent studies and small-group tutorials.
+Lately I have worked with students in tutorials in narrative theory, postcolonial theory, and aesthetics.
 I directed the Center for Interdisciplinary Studies at Davidson from 2005 through 2013, which allowed me to work closely with students practicing interdisciplinary study and research.
 I have thought a lot about values infusing teaching and learning at a liberal arts college like Davidson.